DUI Stop: Know The Procedure And Etiquette

 The Pre-Arrest Screening

-Know that the dashboard camera is almost always recording both video and audio while you do the field sobriety test.
-Anything you say to the officer at that time is public record.
+Note that during all this commotion, the police dashboard camera almost always records both video and audio, and anything the driver says to the officer at that time is considered public record.

 Field sobriety tests alone are not always enough to guarantee a conviction for a DUI or DWI (driving while intoxicated) charge.
 That is why police officers often ask drivers to take a breathalyzer test, which measures the amount of alcohol in a driver’s breath and provides a more accurate measurement of the driver’s blood alcohol content (BAC).

 Unfortunately, portable breathalyzers are unreliable sometimes, and a negative result could lead to police demanding a blood test.
 As you know, the breathalyzer test only measures the amount of alcohol in a person’s breath, not their blood.
 If the police believe that a driver is impaired and the breathalyzer test shows low or no alcohol, they may move on to blood tests to check for drugs.

 In Texas, if a driver refuses to take a chemical test, such as a breathalyzer, they can face a suspension of their driver’s license for up to six months.
 This is possible because of Texas’ DWI implied consent laws, which state that drivers are considered to have given their consent to chemical testing if they are arrested for a DWI by driving on the state’s roads.
 If a driver has had at least one drug or alcohol arrest in the past ten years, the suspension could last as long as two years.

 However, it is essential to note that the driver’s license suspension is separate from the DWI charge, and a driver can hire an attorney to challenge the suspension of their driver’s license after a DUI arrest.
 Consult a DUI attorney who can advise you on your rights and the best way to defend yourself against the charges.